Mscgen

 abox

 Angular box arcs, where the arc is replaced with a box between the selected entities.
-Any arc label is centred in the box.
+Any arc label is centred in the box and word wrapped if needed.

 The box types allow state and condition boxes to be added.
 In the source these are still represented as a relation between entities, but in this case the box is made to span from the source to the destination entitiy.